raphaelmansuy/homebrew-adk-code/README.md

 # Clean up old installations
 brew cleanup adk-code

-# Or remove all old bottles
+# Or check what would be removed
-brew cleanup --dry-run
+brew cleanup --dry-run adk-code
 ```

 ## Reporting Issues